jeka-kiselyov/fastify-mongoose-api/README.md

 - [LIST methods response](#list-method-response-sample)
 - [LIST methods options (pagination, sorting, filtering, regext match, populate)](#list-method-options)
 - [Populate on POST, PUT and single item GET methods)](#populate-on-post-put-and-single-item-get-methods)
-- Extending mongoose models with your custom API methods (ready to use, but todo write docs)
 - [How to enable CORS for cross-domain requests?](#cors)
 - [How to implement authorization?](#checkauth--function)
 - [Unit tests](#tests)